17. Biomedical Waste Management Rules, 2016: A Complete Guide to Categories, Schedules, and Treatment

 Written and reviewed by Dr. Saint Paul | Pharm.D Graduate from JNTUK | Pharmacy Educator and D.Pharmacy Academic Content Creator

-Biomedical Waste Management Rules, 2016 (BMWM) was issued by the notification of the Ministry of Environment, Forestry, and Climate Change in March 2016 stating that every healthcare facility must take all necessary efforts to guarantee that biological waste is managed safely and without causing harm to human health or the environment.
+As a pharmacy law and ethics educator with years of experience teaching environmental health and waste management regulations, I have observed that biomedical waste management is one of the most critical aspects of healthcare facility operations.
+The Biomedical Waste Management Rules, 2016 (BMWM) was issued by the notification of the Ministry of Environment, Forestry, and Climate Change in March 2016 stating that every healthcare facility must take all necessary efforts to guarantee that biological waste is managed safely and without causing harm to human health or the environment.

 • Biological: Any preparation made from organisms or micro-organisms for diagnosis, immunisation, treatment, or research.